ObservedObserver/open-recall/README.md

 # Open Recall

-This is an Open Source alternative to the Simply-Recall or other N-Back Task Games designed to improve working memory and cognitive abilities.
+This is an Open Source N-Back Task Game like Simply-Recall designed to improve working memory and cognitive abilities.

 > Open Recall is a memory improvement Game based on N-Back Task.
 Research shows that N-Back training may lead to gains in fluid intelligence (IQ) and working memory ability (Soveri et al., 2017).